mkrok/swagger_json_parser/README.md

 docker run -p <some port>:9591 -d swagger_json_parser

-and then open http://localhost:<some port> in your favorite browser
+and then open localhost:<some port> in your favorite browser